chbe3890project/3-DPrintingCornealOrganoids/cells.md

 **Bioplotting Workflow**

 In brief, differentiated corneal endothelial cells are deposited on 12-well Transwell filters coated with Matrigel.
 The endothelium should be incubated for 2 days at 37 °C to allow the formation of a confluent monolayer.
 The first printed layer, comprising dispersed differentiated corneal keratinocytes, is deposited onto the endothelial monolayer.
-Corneal keratinocytes have been shown to organize into a stromal layer by directed self-assembly.
+Corneal keratinocytes have been shown to organize into a stromal layer by directed self-assembly [2].
 Once the gel is cured, the acellular hydrogel support layer is printed.
-Finally, the differentiated epithelial cells are deposited on the hydrogel support.
+Finally, the differentiated epithelial cells are deposited on the hydrogel support. hiPSC-derived corneal epithelial cells have been shown to form a stratified epithelial layer when cast across a hydrogel surface [4].

 ## Validation